w3c/wai-selecting-eval-tools/index.md

 Evaluation tools are available under a variety of license types, such as Open Source, Commercial, Enterprise, etc.

 * **Accessibility Information**<br>
-People with disabilities can and do contribute to the Web.
-It is important for evaluation tools to be accessible for people with disabilities.
+It is important that evaluation tools are accessible so that people with disabilities can use them.
 Some tools provide information on how well they support accessibility.

 ### More Detailed Features